Raven's Ait: History

 Raven's Ait is a possible site for the signing of documents that led to the ratification of 1215 Magna Carta.

 In more recent times, the island has been used as a boating centre.
 Kingston Rowing Club, founded in 1858, occupied Raven's Ait for 76 years before moving in 1935 to Kingston, where it is now based in Canbury Gardens.
 Raven's Ait was then used by Theatre and Cinema Equipment Ltd as a warehouse, until bought in 1944 and presented to the Sea Cadet Corps by an anonymous supporter, for use as a river headquarters.
 It was the location of the Corps' first national regatta in September 1954.

 In 1955, The Navy League opened TS Neptune on Raven's Ait to teach sailing, canoeing and boating skills to members of the Sea Cadet Corps, the Girls' Nautical Training Corps.
 Run with naval discipline, it had day facilities for 200 boys or girls and sleeping accommodation for up to 105 boys.
 The facilities were also made available to other youth organisations and to schools.
-The Duke of Edinburgh visited the island in 1958.
+Prince Philip, Duke of Edinburgh, visited the island in 1958.
 Originally the island's buildings were wooden clad "Sea Cadet Blue", with old–style dormitories.
 In 1971 the entire accommodation, except the superintendent's house, was rebuilt by Haymills Construction, replacing all the old wooden structures with today's island buildings.
 During the rebuilding, a small number of activities were carried on downstream of Kingston upon Thames, at the Albany Park sailing base opposite The Royal Canoe Club, with instructors commuting daily by boat.
 The Navy League closed the centre in October 1975 due to escalating running costs.

 Purchased by the Inner London Education Authority, the island's facilities were used as a youth and community workers training centre and a water sports activity facility by London schools.